Sonic and the Secret Rings: Characters

 Sonic is the game's protagonist, and his sidekick throughout the game is Shahra, "Genie of the Ring".
 Their enemy is Erazor Djinn, a genie who aspires to erase the entirety of the Arabian Nights book.
 He was once the Genie of the Lamp from the story of Aladdin and the Magic Lamp, who was punished for misdeeds and imprisoned in his lamp until he granted the wishes of one thousand people.
 Erazor did so, gaining a renewed hatred of humanity and deciding to take over the world.
-Several Sonic series characters appear in the form of figures from Arabian Nights, such as Miles "Tails" Prower as Ali Baba, Knuckles the Echidna as Sinbad the Sailor, and Dr. Eggman as Shahryār.
+Several Sonic series characters appear in the form of figures from Arabian Nights, such as Miles "Tails" Prower as Ali Baba, Knuckles the Echidna as Sinbad the Sailor, and Doctor Eggman as Shahryār.
 Though Sonic recognizes them as old acquaintances, they do not recognize him, and Shahra insists that Sonic's perception is mistaken.

 Story

 After reading the Arabian Nights, Sonic falls asleep, only to be awoken by the Genie of the Ring, Shahra.
 She explains that Erazor Djinn is erasing the pages of the Arabian Nights and asks Sonic to help her, to which he agrees.
 He dons a ring that makes him Shahra's master and grants him the ability to ask for any wishes within her power; he then enters the book.
 Sonic and Shahra encounter Erazor inside; he tells them of his intent to search for seven artifacts called the World Rings, which Shahra claims do not exist.
 Erazor shoots an arrow of fire at Shahra, but Sonic takes it for her.
 Erazor opportunistically tells Sonic that he will remove the arrow if Sonic gathers the World Rings for him.
 If Sonic does not do so before the flame goes out, his "life is forfeit".
 Sonic and Shahra embark on a quest to retrieve the World Rings.
 Over the course of this quest, they learn that whoever collects the rings must be sacrificed to create a link between the Arabian Nights world and the real world, also that the rings themselves are sealed with different emotions.
 Elsewhere in the quest, Shahra gives Sonic Erazor's lamp to use as a last resort.